buildbot/buildbot/master/docs/developer/config.rst

         The builder's factory.

-    .. py:attribute:: slavenames
+    .. py:attribute:: workernames

-        The builder's slave names (a list, regardless of whether the names were specified with ``slavename`` or ``slavenames``).
+        The builder's worker names (a list, regardless of whether the names were specified with ``workername`` or ``workernames``).

     .. py:attribute:: builddir

         The builder's builddir.

-    .. py:attribute:: slavebuilddir
+    .. py:attribute:: workerbuilddir

-        The builder's slave-side builddir.
+        The builder's worker-side builddir.

     .. py:attribute:: category

         The builder's category.

-    .. py:attribute:: nextSlave
+    .. py:attribute:: nextWorker

-        The builder's nextSlave callable.
+        The builder's nextWorker callable.

     .. py:attribute:: nextBuild